Mahaoqu/TeamFormationAssistant/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Using unacceptable language while communicating with others
 * Sarcastic replies on issues for people with legitimate concerns or doubts
 * Other conduct which could reasonably be considered inappropriate in a professional setting